top of page

 Since its founding, Theta has grown into an international organization with over 145 active college chapters and more than 200 alumnae groups worldwide.
 We continue to uphold the legacy of our founders by fostering a lifelong sisterhood rooted in friendship, intellectual curiosity, and a commitment to making a positive impact.
 Throughout our history, Theta has had a longstanding partnership with Courts Appointed Special Advocates (CASA), which provides advocacy for children in the foster care system.

-The Eta Psi chapter of Theta is one of Tufts University's newest sororities, celebrating its 12th anniversary in the fall of 2025.
-Thirteen of our sisters call 25 Whitfield Rd their home with our house providing all theta sisters with a space to connect and hang out with each other!
+The Eta Psi chapter of Theta celebrates its 13th anniversary in the fall of 2026.
+Thirteen of our sisters call 25 Whitfield Rd their home with our house providing all Theta sisters with a space to connect and hang out with each other!

 ABOUT US